MoniMurray/bookworms-et-al/README.md

 ### Purpose of the Application

--The eCommerce aspect of the Bookworms et al business is specifically designed to facilitate commercial transactions, and it involves the online transfer of information.
+The eCommerce aspect of the Bookworms et al business is specifically designed to facilitate commercial transactions, and it involves the online transfer of information.
 As mentioned above, this is a Business to Customer eCommerce application type, selling physical products online.
 Payments for those products is taken online.
 The transaction is finished after a single payment is made and the product is shipped.

 ### Core Business Intents